fishjam-dev/membrane_rtc_engine/guides/track_lifecycle.md

 Audio tracks can have only one variant - `:high`.

-The whole flow starts with instantiating a new track with `Membrane.RTC.Engine.Track.new/7`.
+At first, each track is created with `Membrane.RTC.Engine.Track.new/7`.
 It is important that the engine supports only RTP tracks so each endpoint that publishes some track has to publish it in the form of RTP packets.